-In general, Tsirang receives monsoon rainfall only by 2nd week of June every year.
-The rainfall is fed by South West monsoon from Bay of Bengal.
-However, BC 3 does receive seasonal rain in spring (April-May) from westerly disturbance with lightning and thunder.
-These seasonal rains provide favourable condition for the vegetation growth and food for wildlife.
-The moisture loaded wind from the South get cooler and provide maximum rainfall in Darachu, Patshaling Geogand DunglagangGeog, while rest of the Geogs in Tsirang receive less rainfall as they fall in rain shadow area.
-BC 3 receives maximum rain in July month averaging more than 1000 mm and least rainfall in winter month (less than 150 mm).
-The springs and small rivers in Tsirang are fed by summer rain, usually flow of water in all tributaries increases with the arrival of monsoon and recede during lean season (winter months).
+In general, Tsirang receive monsoon rainfall only by 2nd week of June every year.
+The rainfall is fed by South West monsoon from Bay of Bangal.
+However, BC 3 does receive seasonal rain in spring (April- May) from westerly disturbance with lightning and thunder.
+These seasonal rains provide favorable condition for the vegetation growth and food for wildlife.
+The moisture loaded wind from South get cooler and provide maximum rainfall in Darachu, Patshaling and Dunglagang Geog, while rest of the Geogs in Tsirang receive less rainfall as they falls in rain shadow area.
+BC 3 receive maximum rain in July month averaging more than 1000 mm and least rain fall in winter month (less than 150 mm).
+The springs and small rivers in Tsirang are fed by summer rain, usually flow of water in all tributaries increases with the arrival of monsoon and recedes during the lean season (winter months)